html { font-size: 16px; }

 The SDEX component structure does not fit our internal component structure?

 Since there is little to no standardisation in product components, we are aware of this.
-We recommend brand to take a decision about how to best fit their internal components to the SDEX components and continue this throughout the season.
+We recommend brands to take a decision about how to best fit their internal components to the SDEX components and continue this throughout the season.

 For textile products we recommend using the data as it is listed on the care label.
 This is compliant with the textile labelling regulation and should be readily available.